Daemonic ergotropy of Gaussian quantum states and the role of measurement-induced purification via general-dyne detection: Daemonic ergotropy for continuously monitored Gaussian systems

 which for a zero-temperature environment simplifies to $\bm\sigma_{\sf c,Het}^{ss} = {\rm diag}(-\tilde\chi + \sqrt{1+\tilde\chi^2},\tilde\chi + \sqrt{1+\tilde\chi^2})$.
 It is easy to check that in general heterodyne monitoring yields an intermediate value of squeezing in $\hat{x}$, respect to the two homodyne strategies.
 In the zero-temperature scenario, as we discussed before, despite the corresponding (pure) conditional states show very different features, the different unravellings lead to the same steady-state daemonic ergotropy, in formula

 For the non-zero temperature scenario ($\nu_{\sf in}>1$), as described above all homodyne unravellings still lead to the same steady-state unravelling, rescaled by the thermal noise, in formula

-Also for heterodyne detection, the corresponding daemonic ergotropy $\overline{\mathcal E}_{\sf Het}^{ss}$ can be evaluated analytically; as the formula is rather cumbersome, we are not reporting it here, but it is easy to check that
+In the formulas above we observe how the daemonic ergotropy is monotonically increasing with the thermal noise $n_{th}$, yielding another example where squeezing in the symplectic diagonalization of the conditional states, allow to exploit thermal noise for the work extraction.
+Also for heterodyne detection, the corresponding daemonic ergotropy $\overline{\mathcal E}_{\sf Het}^{ss}$ can be evaluated analytically, by exploiting the formula in Eq.~\eqref{eq:daemonicergoG}, the unconditional covariance matrix in Eq.~\eqref{eq:OPA_unconditionalCM} and the heterodyne covariance matrix in Eq.~\eqref{eq:OPA_heterodyneCM}; as the formula is rather cumbersome, we are not reporting it here, but it is easy to check that

-that is heterodyne is allowing to extract more work than any other homodyne unravelling.
+that is heterodyne is allowing to extract more work than any other homodyne unravelling whenever the bath has non zero temperature ($n_{th}>0$).

 As regards the optimization over all the generaldyne measurement, one proves that if one fixes the measurement phase to zero, $\vartheta_{\sf m}=0$, then the conditional steady-state purity, and as a consequence the daemonic ergotropy is maximized for the general-dyne parameter